 The MA program in Industrial/Organizational (I/O) Psychology follows the scientist/practitioner model.
 This means that students are trained in research methodology and quantitative approaches to address practical organizational issues.
 Further, students are trained to apply this knowledge and scientific approach to problems in the workplace.

 Applicants must meet graduate admission requirements as detailed in the Policies and Procedures section of the university's website and must have completed at least 18 credit hours in psychology at the undergraduate level with at least a 3.0 (B) average.
 Undergraduate courses must include general psychology, introductory statistics, research methods, and one junior/senior level undergraduate course.
 Some students may be admitted with undergraduate deficiencies.
 In such cases, undergraduate courses may be taken concurrently with some graduate courses with the permission of the program director, but these courses will not earn graduate credit.
 Continuation in the program is conditional upon satisfactory completion of all undergraduate deficiencies.
-The priority deadline is November 1 for Spring Admission and March 1 for Fall Admission.
+The priority deadline to apply is March 1 for Fall Admission.
 Further consideration is done on a rolling basis, so long as space is available for the next cohort.

-The program admits new students each fall and spring semester on both a full and part-time basis.
+The program admits new students on both a full and part-time basis.
 We admit both students coming directly from undergraduate programs and mid-career students returning to the university after extensive work experience.

 These are the requirements: